-On behalf of the Trousdale County Board of Education, our employees, and more than 1,200 students, WELCOME to Trousdale County Schools’ website!
+On behalf of the Trousdale County Board of Education, our employees, and more than 1,300 students, WELCOME to the Trousdale County Schools’ website!

-Jim B. Satterfield Middle School, with its 300 students, continues to boast about its ACT EXPLORE scores, which have exceeded the national averages for the past three years in all reporting categories of English, Math, Reading, and Science.
-The school has outstanding math achievement scores and ranks 10th in the state in grades 3-8 math achievement scores.
-The school has recently added Art, Music, Keyboarding, and Advanced PE for both boys and girls to enrich each student’s educational experience.
+Jim Satterfield Middle School, with its 300 students, has been named Reward School for two consecutive years in 2018 and 2019.
+The school has outstanding math achievement results and annually ranks in the state’s top ten percent in grades 6-8 math achievement.
+The school also offers Art, Music, Keyboarding, and Advanced PE to enrich each student’s educational experience.

-Our mission is to "Graduate and Accelerate ALL Students" so that all our graduates will be college and career ready upon graduation.
-We strive to create a learning environment that promotes the highest quality educational experience in the State.
-As we move towards academic excellence, it will be essential for our families to become more informed and involved at all levels of their child’s educational experience.
-I hope this website will provide answers to most of your questions as you strive to become more active in your child’s education.
+As we continue our journey toward excellence, it will be essential for our families to become more informed and involved at all levels of their children’s educational experience.
+I hope this website will provide answers to most of your questions.
 If you cannot find the answer to your particular question, please feel free to contact your child’s school or our office either by phone or email.

 Director of Schools